bbc/gel/src/components/data-tables.md

 ## Recommended layout

 Importantly, the grid structure of data tables must remain intact no matter the available space.
-That is, elements must not wrap or otherwise change position since they will become labeled incorrectly.
-For tables with many columns this may precipitate horizontal scrolling.
+That is, elements must not wrap or otherwise change position since they will become labelled incorrectly.
+For tables with many columns this may result in horizontal scrolling.
 It is recommended a container element with `overflow-x: auto` is used to contain the horizontal scroll behavior.

 ```css
 .gef-table {